department-of-veterans-affairs/va.gov-team/platform/engineering/flag-for-manual-review.md

 > `is:pr commenter:va-vfs-bot is:merged`

-This will show us any merged PRs that the `va-vfs-bot` has commented on, and from there we can look at each PR to see if a review was left by the frontend-review-group before it was merged.
+This will show us any merged PRs that the `va-vfs-bot` has commented on, and from there we can look at each PR to see if a review was left by the `platform-release-tools` before it was merged.
 To help with the search we can also add a date parameter if we only want to look at PRs merged after a certain date:

 > `merged:>=YYYY-MM-DD`